 Christmas is the Disneyfication of Christianity. -- Don Cupitt, Christian non-realist

 Contents of this blog are the viewpoints and choices of the blogger, and are not in any way related to the blogger's employer or its clients.
 Copyrights of images and other materials appearing on this site are the property of their respective owners, unless otherwise noted.
-If you are the copyright owner and wish to have an image removed, please contact at the link shown below.
+If you are the copyright owner and wish to have an image removed, you can contact this blog.

 Comments posted in the Comments area of this blog are not necessarily the opinion or viewpoint of the blogger.

 If you are kind, people may accuse you of selfish, ulterior motives; be kind anyway.